neoforged/Documentation/docs/misc/config.md

 :::

 - `STARTUP`
-    - Loaded on both the physical client and physical server
+    - Loaded on both the physical client and physical server from the config folder
-    - Opened immediately on registration
+    - Read immediately on registration
     - **NOT** synced across the network
     - Suffixed with `-startup` by default